Belgian Draught

 The Belgian Draught, Belgisch Trekpaard, Trait belge, is a Belgian breed of draught horse.
-It originates in the region of the Low Countries that is now central Belgium, and may also be called the Brabant after the former Province of Brabant in that area.
+It originates in the region of the Low Countries that is now central Belgium, and may also be called the Brabant after the former Province of Brabant in that region.

 The American Belgian Draught derives from the same original stock, but has developed differently.

 History

-The Belgian Draught descends from the heavy farm horses of the region of the Low Countries that is now central Belgium: the Colosse de la Méhaigne from the valley of the Méhaigne in the area of Namur; the Gris de Nivelles et du Hainaut, named for Hainaut region and for the city of Nivelles, now in Walloon Brabant; and the Gros de la Dendre, named for the Dender river, from East Flanders and the area that is now Flemish Brabant.
+The Belgian Draught descends from the heavy farm horses of the region of the Low Countries that is now central Belgium: the Colosse de la Méhaigne from the valley of the Méhaigne in the area of Namur; the Gris de Nivelles et du Hainaut, named for Hainaut region and for the city of Nivelles, now in Walloon Brabant; and the Gros de la Dendre, named for the Dender river of East Flanders and the area that is now Flemish Brabant.

-Documented breeding was recorded in the seventeenth century, with the first studbook founded in 1886.
-The first known imported Belgian to America was in the late nineteenth century.

-Closely related breeds include the Ardennais, Flemish Horse, Nederlands Trekpaard, and Trait du Nord.
+In 1886 a national breed society for draught horses – the Société Nationale du Cheval de trait Belge – was formed in Brussels; in 1887 it was merged with two earlier regional societies – in Liège and in East Flanders – under the name Société Nationale des Eleveurs Belges.
+In 1890 the existing stud-books for the three draught breeds of the Kingdom of Belgium – the Ardennes, the Brabant, and the Flemish Horse – were merged into one, with two separate sections, one for the Ardennes and one for the Brabant and Flemish together; the Flemish ceased to exist as a distinct breed.
+In 1891 the combined stud-book received ministerial approval.
+In 1919 the society received royal recognition and was renamed the Société Royale du Cheval de Trait Belge.
+Stud-books were started in the United States in 1889 and in Canada in 1907.

 The American Belgian Draught derives from the same original stock, but has developed differently.
-It is generally taller and less heavily built, and has a very different distribution of coat colours.
+It is generally taller and less heavily built, and has a substantially different distribution of coat colours.